JoelMWatson/data-structures-and-algorithms/coding-challenges/401/arrayReverse/README.md

 # Reverse an Array

-Write a function called reverseArray which takes an array as an argument. return an array with elements in reversed order.

 ## Challenge

-Do the above without utilizing any of the built-in methods available to your language,
+Write a function called reverseArray which takes an array as an argument.
+Without utilizing any of the built-in methods available to your language, return an array with elements in reversed order.

 ## Approach & Efficiency